cou929/element-inspector.js/README.md

 ### `targetSelector`

-The target element to enable inspector.
-Required.
+The target element to enable inspector. `document` element is used if not specified.

 ### `onMousemove`

 Callback function of mousemove event.
 The argument of callback is event object.

-### `onOverlayClicked`
+### `onClick`

-Callback function of click event of overlay element, which indicates the dom of current mouse position.
+Callback function of click event of targetSelector element.
 The argument of callback is event object.

 ### `overlayBackgroundColor`